top of page

 • parents of children with mental health care needs

-*Personas were based on actual user interviews conducted by Amanda and Rebecca.
+*Personas were based on actual user interviews.

 Aligning user insights and goals with product goals: